emrefkucuk/excel2all-python/README.md

 ## How it works
 - After running the script, you will be greeted with a welcome screen: _Press `1` to choose an Excel file, press `2` to exit_
 - Pressing `1` opens a dialog box prompting you to choose an Excel-compatible file (.xls, .xlsx, .xlsm, .xlsb).
-- After choosing, you will be prompted to choose a directory where a new directory will be created with the same name as your Excel spreadsheet.
+- After choosing, you will be prompted to choose a location where a new directory will be created with the same name as your Excel spreadsheet.
 - After choosing, the program will run the necessary conversions.
-PDF conversion may take a while because it uses the `reportlab` library.
+Keep in mind that PDF conversion may take longer than other conversions.
+Threading helped speed the conversions up a little bit.
 - After all the conversions are complete, you will get a message box informing you of the location of the new directory.
 - Now, you will be back at the beginning.
 Procceed or exit as you would like.